BauplanLabs/no-jvm-wap-with-iceberg/README.md

 python loader.py --no-null -n 1000 --verbose
 ```

-The loader scrit will write 1000 records to a table and upload it to `SOURCE_BUCKET`, triggering the lambda.
+The loader will upload 1000 randomized records to `SOURCE_BUCKET`, triggering the WAP lambda.

 ### Start the webapp